Jamalhussain802/S.E-ASSIGNMENT/paper1/readme.md

 Second, a few smells (e.G., Lack of separation of concerns) have been described for terribly unique instances and may be prolonged in destiny work.
 Finally, our take a look at worried the evaluation of open supply games.
 It is of paramount significance to increase the take a look at to in addition video games (along with business ones) that may be extra representative of the market.

+# 8 RELATED WORK

+This section discusses related work about (i) design principles in video games, and (ii) empirical studies on video game development.